JingyiChris/SHAPELoop/README.md

 > **Note:**
 > * The `guidance_structure` folder contains the MFE structure predicted with SHAPE restraints.
 > * The `candidate_ensemble` folder contains candidates sampled with Boltzmann conditional probabilities and SHAPE restraints.
-> * The `penalty` folder contains loop penalties for the guidance strcucture and candidate structures, and may look like this:
+> * The `penalty` folder contains loop penalties for the guidance structure and candidate structures, and may look like this:

 | Column  | Description   |
 |---------|---------------|